Profile: Jimmy Savile

 One of Savile's tactics for keeping his friends in the dark about his private life was to keep them apart.

-Many fellow DJs, with whom he worked on BBC Radio 1 for decades, admitted that they barely knew the man at all.
-But it transpired that he had a separate set of friends in his home city of Leeds, with whom he would go running or have weekly meals in the Flying Pizza restaurant.
+Many fellow DJs, with whom he worked on BBC Radio 1 for decades, admitted they barely knew the man at all.
+But he had a separate set of friends in his home city of Leeds, with whom he would go running or have weekly meals in the Flying Pizza restaurant.

 In Scarborough, Louis Theroux was let into the flat where Savile's mother had lived, and discovered Savile's continuing attachment to her, 27 years after her death.